Susana465/third_year_report/README.md

 # Quarto Report

-This is a report written using Quarto books.
+This is a report written using [Quarto book](https://quarto.org/docs/books/).
+Quarto Books are combinations of multiple documents (chapters) into a single manuscript.

-## What is in here?
+## Structure of this book

 ### YAML files